 AutoSleep's readiness rating considers your heart rate variability and waking pulse to give insights into your mental & physical state.
 Your waking pulse is captured automatically.
 For a HRV measurement you have a couple options, both are explained more in the sections below.

-AutoSleep combines these two amazing health metrics and simplifies them to a simple star rating and an easy to read gauge in the Watch app and the Today tab and Clock tab on the iPhone app.
+AutoSleep combines these two amazing health metrics and simplifies them to a simple description rating and an easy to read gauge in the Watch app and the Today tab and Clock tab on the iPhone app.
 The rating will give you a strong indicator of the day's physical and mental performance potential as well as giving insight into whether you have been pushing things too hard.

 About Waking Pulse